 Ms. Stoebner and Mr. Ellison allege in their Complaints that Tristar misled consumers about the “Built-In Safety Features” that Tristar claims will keep consumers safe while cooking with the Power Pressure Cooker XL.
 Specifically, according to the Complaints, Tristar markets the Power Pressure Cooker XL as having a “lid safety device” that is supposed to prevent the unit from building up pressure if the lid is not closed properly, and prevent the lid from being removed until all of the pressure is released.
 However, Ms. Stoebner and Mr. Ellison allege that the Tristar pressure cookers contain defects which allow unsuspecting consumers to remove the lid while the cooker is still under pressure.
 The cooker’s scalding hot contents are then explosively ejected out onto the user, causing severe burns.

-Michael K. Johnson is a founding partner of Johnson // Becker and one of the lawyers who filed these lawsuits.
+Michael K. Johnson is a founding partner of Johnson//Becker and one of the lawyers who filed these lawsuits.
 Michael exclusively handles injury cases, with an emphasis on nationwide products liability litigation.
 He has battled major corporations in the courtroom, appellate courts, and up to the U.S. Supreme Court.
 Michael believes that corporations that choose to put profits before safety need to be held accountable.

-To learn more about pressure cooker lawsuits, and to arrange for a free, no-obligation case review, please use the contact form below or contact our office directly at (800) 279-6386.
 A copy of the Complaints filed on behalf of Ms. Stoebner and Mr. Ellison can also be downloaded below.

 - Lawsuit filed against Tristar Power Pressure Cooker XL by a resident of Louisiana